sonata-project/SonataAdminBundle/docs/reference/console.rst

 All passed arguments and options are used as default values in interactive mode.
 You can disable the interactive mode with ``--no-interaction`` option.

-The command require the  SymfonyMakerBundle_ to work.
+The command require the `Symfony Maker Bundle`_ to work.
 If you don't already have it, you can install it with :

 .. code-block:: bash